Landerson352/uniform/README.md

 1. Create artboards (in Sketch, Photoshop, etc.) at each recommended min-width breakpoint: 320px, 640px, 960px, 1280px, 1920px.
 2. Create designs for each of these artboards.
 3. Code each of these designs, converting pixels to `rem` units.
 For example, a 123 pixel wide div would be assigned `width: 123rem;`.
 This hooks into the viewport scaling magic.
+4. Use the handy mixins like `pin`, `anchor`, `size` and `position` too, if you can figure them out, since they are completely undocumented.

 ## Recommended design constraints